RedHatEMEA/jdg-lab/README.md

 In this lab, we will connect to caches configured in the different modes, namely the **standalone** , **replicated**, and **distributed** modes.

+**NOTE: The source and other content for this lab can be found in the USB drive at jdg-lab/hotrod-lab**

 ### Configuring a Standalone Cache
 The **standalone** variety is the simplest cache mode as it does not need to discover or communicate its state with other